-National Parks Now Free for Veterans and Gold Star Families
+National Parks Now Free for Veterans & Gold Star Families

-Free Entry into National Parks for Veterans and Gold Star Families
+Free Entry into National Parks for Veterans & Gold Star Families

-The federal government, as of Veterans Day 2020, will grant free access to National Parks and other federal lands to veterans and Gold Star Families.
-Entrance fees and standard recreation fees will be waived allowing them access to 2,000 locations under a new initiative from the Department of Interior.
-Others participating in the program who manage lands and waters are the U.S. Forest Service and U.S. Army Corps of Engineers.
+The federal government, as of Veterans Day 2020, has granted free access to National Parks and other federal lands to veterans and Gold Star Families.
+Entrance and standard recreation fees will be waived, allowing them access to 2,000 locations under a new initiative from the Department of Interior.
+Others participating in the program who manage lands and waters are the U.S. Forest Service and the U.S. Army Corps of Engineers.

 How do veterans gain access to national parks for free?